chrisshennan/hubsolv-book-retailer-example/README.md

 # Notes
-This project comes complete with a fully environment to ensure consistency across different machines
+This project comes complete with its own environment to ensure consistency across different machines

 # Setting up